-1. Kenai Fjords National Park
+1. Yellowstone National Park

-Where to Stay Near Kenai Fjords National Park
+Where to stay at Yellowstone National Park

-2. Grand Canyon National Park, North Rim
+3. Grand Canyon National Park, North Rim

 Arizona

 Every summer, the South Rim of the Grand Canyon packs in tourists like Disneyland’s Main Street U.S.A.
-But the harder-to-reach North Rim is only open seasonally, May through October, and it’s much more manageable in terms of crowds.
+But the harder-to-reach North Rim is only open seasonally, mid-May through mid-October, and it’s much more manageable in terms of crowds.
 Only 10 percent of Grand Canyon visitors make their way to the North Rim, which is great news for families looking to visit one of the country’s best national parks in the summer.

-Where to Stay at Grand Canyon North Rim
+Where to stay at Grand Canyon North Rim

-5. Zion National Park, Kolob Canyons
+4. Zion National Park, Kolob Canyons

 Utah